StoneT2000/Halite-4-Tournament-Runner/README.md

 To add more bots, add them to the list in `run.js` at line 47.
 Note that you have to pass in paths to a file (so you can't use the Kaggle given random bot, you will have to copy it over yourself)

+## Configuration

 To use ELO ranking instead of trueskill (the default), change line 58 in `run.js` to `Tournament.RANK_SYSTEM.ELO`

 This will also automatically generate log files that record all output to standard error only.
 To turn this off, change line 63 in `run.js` to `false`.

+You can also configure how the tournament runs by editing the configs in line 69 in `tournamentConfigs`

+`maxConcurrentMatches` is the number of matches the tournament will simutaneously run.
+Try not to set this way above the number of cores you have or you may run into timeout issues.

+`maxTotalMatches` is the total number of matches the tournament will allow itself to run before shutting down.

+`endDate` is the date in which to end the tournament.
+You can give the tournament a set lifespan.
+This takes in a javascript `Date` object, see the comment for an example

+By default, some of these options are commented out, just uncomment them and change them as you like!

 ### Notes